mzat-msft/tutorials/llm-math/README.md

 ```

 This is not enough.
 We need to instruct our assistant that to answer a
-question it can output some Python.
-The code executor will take the assistant
+question it can output some Python code.
+The code executor takes the
-output and run any Python code blocks that it finds.
+assistant output and runs any Python code blocks that it finds.
+The assistant
-The assistant is instructed like this:
+is instructed like this:

 ```python
 assistant = AssistantAgent(